-Ohio quietly changing its driver license and most of the population doesn't know anything about it.
+Ohio has changed its driver license and most of the population doesn’t know anything about it.
 The result?
 Confusion, frustration and anger when you go to the BMV and try to renew your license.
 So, before you waste a trip because you don’t understand the changes or don’t have the correct documents, read our article so you can get your license without any trouble.
-Do you also need to check out car insurance?
-Call us or request your Ohio car insurance quote today!
-We're happy to help.

 So, what’s changed?

 Ohio introduced its new Driver’s License and ID card July 2, 2018.
 Two options are now available: the Compliant or Standard card.
 What’s the difference?
 The compliant option meets national security requirements for air travel.
 The next paragraph explains the need for two licenses and why air travel requires a different license.

 In 2005, Congress passed the REAL ID Act.
 This act set minimum security standards for sources of identification, the most common being driver’s licenses.
 The most important part of this Act PROHIBITS Federal agencies from accepting for official purposes licenses and ID cards from states that do not meet these standards.

 Why would air travel be affected?
 Because the organization that checks your ID at the airport security checkpoint- the Transportation Security Administration- is a federal agency.

 Since most driver’s licenses don’t meet the minimum security standards set by this act, then it’s necessary to create new licenses that do.

 How soon am I required to have my new license?

 October 1, 2020 is the date the Act requires that all U.S. residents have a REAL ID compliant license.